dentednerd/hotaru/src/posts/my-dev-environment.md

 ]
 ```

+> Update: This functionality is now [native in VSCode](https://dev.to/nickytonline/native-bracket-pair-colourization-in-vs-code-3f1n)!

 ## Terminal

 Let me head this section up with another recommendation - the [Command Line Power User](https://commandlinepoweruser.com/) video series by Wes Bos.
 It's been a big inspiration to me in achieving terminal zen.
 Here's a quick rundown of my setup: